artcuddy/project4-cocktail-nerd/README.md

 ## Cocktail Recipe Details

 * When an authenticated user is logged in they can like, comment and rate a cocktail on the post detail page.
 If rated the user will see a notification of the rate given.

+* If a comment is submitted this will have to be approved by an Admin user before it is displayed on the site
 <br>
 <img src="documentation/readme_images/screenshots/post-details-likes.webp">